 2021 Scholarship Recipient

-This year the scholarship will be awarded to Mrs. Rebekah K. Stoll
+The scholarship was awarded to Mrs. Rebekah K. Stoll

 , Family and Consumer Science Teacher at Valley Central HS, Valley CSD for her leadership and work showcasing the talents of her students through international food events and fashion shows.

 Her work with the Valley Central Mental Health Coalition and as an advisor to the High School‘s W.I.S.E.
 (We Inspire Strength and Empowerment) Club has also shown her leadership potential.
 She believes in teaching the whole child.

 Mrs. Stoll is in her first year of graduate study of Educational Leadership at Long Island University.

 The scholarship was presented at the Tuesday Morning Keynote on March 9th at The Council's 2021 Virtual Winter Institute & Lobby Day

 .
 Special thanks to Signature Partner BBS Architects, Landscape Architects & Engineers, P.C

 for their generous support of this scholarship program.

 2022 Scholarship Process